 Treatment 5: Supportive care

-For example, psychotherapy and massage therapy can help ease patients’ anxiety as they cope with a diagnosis; acupuncture can be beneficial for pain relief; and nutrition counseling can keep a patient from losing too much weight during treatment and keeping their body as healthy as possible.
+Supportive cancer care can be an effective complement to standard treatment, helping to minimize the physical and emotional stress of cancer treatment.
+For example, psychotherapy and massage therapy can help ease anxiety; acupuncture can be beneficial for pain relief; and nutrition counseling can help keep a patient from losing too much weight during treatment.